ss-chang/stat159-project01/paper/sections/02-discussion.md

 Git is system of version control that can be used to save and track changes in our work.
 Version control systems save the base version of a document and only the changes as you update and add to the document.
 The changes are stored separately from the base document, so it is possible for multiple users to make independent changes to the same document.
 Provided that there are no conflicts, multiple sets of changes can also implemented in the same base document.

 #### A brief introduction to tracking changes
-To track the changes we make to a document or file, we execute a `commit` by first telling Git to track a file via `git add`:
+To track a set of changes that we make to a document or file, we execute a `commit` by first telling Git to track a file via `git add`:
 ```
 git add document-name.txt
 ```